FinStealer Malware Breach: Login Credentials Safety Tips

 Security Risks and Recommendations

-• Implementing advanced endpoint protection
+• Advanced endpoint protection Implementation

-• Conducting regular security audits of mobile applications
+• Regular security audits of mobile applications

 The below-mentioned YARA rule might help in identifying malware: